Skip to Content

 PatternBehavior

-Toggle in Theme settings → Markets → Price pattern.
-Most stores should leave this on Local format.
-Round up is for stores that prefer “clean” prices in display currencies.
+Toggle in Theme settings → Markets → Price localization pattern.
+Most stores should leave this on Local only.
+Round-up disclosure is for stores that prefer “clean” prices in display currencies.

 Hreflang

-Mercer emits <link rel="alternate" hreflang="..." href="..." /> tags in the <head> of every page when localization has more than one language available.
+Mercer emits its own <link rel="alternate" hreflang="..." href="..." /> tags in the <head> only on single-country, multi-language stores.
 This signals to search engines which content is the canonical version per language.
-No merchant action required; hreflang renders automatically when Markets has multiple languages configured.
+No merchant action required; hreflang renders automatically when a single-country store has more than one language configured.

 If you want to verify hreflang is rendering, view the page source on any page and search for hreflang.
 You should see one tag per configured language plus an x-default tag.